 AIAS - American Institute of Architecture Students.
 For more information on this student club please contact the advisor Ken Trionfo Ktrionfo@northampton.edu.

 Anime Club - An opportunity for fans of Japanese animation to watch and talk about a variety of anime titles.
 For more information on this club please contact the club advisor, James VonSchilling firstname.lastname@example.org.

 Anthropology Club- The purpose of this organization shall be to expose the Northampton Community College (NCC) community as well as the local community to the field of anthropology and the work that is included.
-For more information contact, Alison Diefenderfer at email@example.com or Andria Zaia at Azaia@northampton.edu or Susan Bachor at firstname.lastname@example.org.
+For more information contact, Alison Diefenderfer at email@example.com, Andria Zaia at Azaia@northampton.edu or Susan Bachor at firstname.lastname@example.org.

 Art Association - Sponsors several art-related field trips each year, as well as student art shows and other art-related activities.
 For more information on this student club please contact the advisor Bruce Wall email@example.com.